 Here are 9 of the best Kauai snorkeling spots that you will find.

-The Best Beaches for Snorkeling on Kauai
+The Best Snorkeling Beaches in Kauai

 On the northern seashores of Kauai, lies Tunnels Beach, (Makua Beach) a horseshoe shaped bay filled with huge coral formations.